AndreaBlengino/baypy/docs/source/examples/tvmarketing/README.md

 data['log Sales'] = np.log(data['Sales'])
 ```

-Set-up a linear regression model, considering *log TV* as regressor and
+Set up a linear regression model, considering *log TV* as regressor and
 *log Sales* as the response variable.
 Use non-informative priors for regressor and variance: